One of the key fertility tests we might recommend at Repromed is an AMH (Anti-Mullerian Hormone) test.

 What is the cost of Ovarian Reserve testing?

 Medicare does not cover the cost of the AMH measurement.
-Therefore, the cost of a single Anti-Mullerian hormone test is $98.00.
+Therefore, the cost of a single Anti-Mullerian Hormone test is $100.00.

 At what time in the menstrual cycle should AMH be taken?

-Unlike serum FSH, Anti-Mullerian hormone levels fluctuate very little during the menstrual cycle and therefore can be taken at any time during a normal menstrual cycle.
+Unlike serum FSH, Anti-Mullerian Hormone levels fluctuate very little during the menstrual cycle and therefore can be taken at any time during a normal menstrual cycle.
+However being on hormonal contraception can reduce AMH results slightly.

 How do I arrange for Ovarian Reserve testing?